 Amounts recorded as budgetary amounts in the Schedule of Revenues, Expenditures and Changes in Fund Balances - Budget and Actual (Budgetary Basis) - General Fund (Schedule 1) are reported on the basis budgeted by the County.
 Those amounts differ from those reported in conformity with accounting principles generally accepted in the United States of America in the Statement of Revenues, Expenditures and Changes in Fund Balances - Governmental Funds (Exhibit D).
-General Fund budgetary revenues and expenditures were adjusted for encumbrances, non-budgetary revenues and expenditures, budgetary transfers, and the principal forgiveness of debt as follows:
+General Fund budgetary revenues and other financing sources and expenditures and other financing uses were adjusted for encumbrances, non-budgetary revenues and expenditures and budgetary transfers as follows: